• Skip to main content

 Instructions

-• Heat BUTTER (or oil) in a saucepan over medium heat.
+• Heat the BUTTER (or pan drippings) in a saucepan over medium heat.

-• Whisk FLOUR into butter and cook a few minutes until golden brown.
-Note: the longer it cooks, the browner it gets.
+• Whisk the FLOUR into the butter and cook a few minutes until golden.
+The longer it cooks, the deeper the color.

-• Store gravy in an airtight container for up to 5 days in the refrigerator and up to 90 days in the freezer (or longer if vacuum sealed).
+• Store leftovers in an airtight container up to 5 days in the refrigerator or up to 90 days in the freezer (longer if vacuum-sealed).

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️